-The Voiceless Media Prizes recognise the most accurate and influential reports on factory farming, kangaroo hunting, animal law and other important issues that affect animals in Australia.
+The Voiceless Media Prizes have always recognised the most accurate and influential reports on factory farming, kangaroo hunting, animal law, live export and other important issues that affect animals in Australia.

-- Address factory farming, animal law, food labelling and certification, live export, hunting of kangaroos and other animals, animal experimentation, animals in entertainment (zoos, circuses and rodeos), or animals killed for fashion (furs and skins); or
+- Addressed factory farming, food labelling and certification, live export, animal law including enforcement and governance, hunting, animal experimentation, animals in entertainment, animals killed for fashion; or

-- Build public understanding of animal sentience; or
+- Built public understanding of animal sentience; or

-- Examine the ethical relationship between human and non-human animals.
+- Examined the ethical relationship between human and non-human animals.

-The winners were selected by an esteemed panel of judges:
+The winners were selected by our returning panel of judges:

-- Professor John M Coetzee, winner of the 2003 Nobel Prize for Literature and Voiceless Patron;
+- Professor J. M. Coetzee, winner of the 2003 Nobel Prize for Literature and Voiceless Patron;

 - Will Potter, award winning investigative journalist and Senior TED Fellow;